kamratia1/pybis2spice/README.md

 This option creates a subcircuit that is specifically intended to be used with LTSpice.
 This is the recommended option as it provides the most flexibility for output model stimulus sources.
 * Generic: generic option produces a subcircuit file that most Spice simulators should be able to parse.
+* ngSPICE: ngSPICE option produces a subcircuit file that is compatible with ngSPICE and can therefore be used for KiCAD and QUCS-S simulation as well as PySPICE simulations.
+This works with the same output model stimulus sources as provided by the LTSpice option.

 ### Corner Select:
 * Weak-Slow: Combines the minimum (weak) I-V curves and minimum (slow) Voltage-Time waveforms